inplayer-org/docs/docs/notifications.md

 title: Notifications Overview
 ---

-Every time our backend services need to comunicate with the client applications at InPlayer we use notifications over Web-sockets.

-Websocket is a communication protocol that provides communcation channels over a single TCP connection.
-Each event that happens in the InPlayer platfrom has its own notification that is sent over websocket.
+To enable a real-time bidirectional communication between our backend services and the client’s applications at InPlayer, we use **notifications** via **WebSockets**.
+WebSocket is a communication protocol that provides communication channels over a single TCP connection.
+For each event that occurs in the InPlayer Platform, there is a corresponding notification sent over the WebSocket.

-In most of the cases a "Premium Content" project will be developed using some of the InPlayer libraries.
-In all of our libraries there is sepparate integration for this communication that can be used to open websocket, listen and catch client notifications.

-You can find the websockets tutorial in each of the sepparate Libraries documentation in the Websockets section.
+Each of our SDK libraries contains integration that enables a real-time communication by opening a WebSocket, listening to, and catching client’s notifications.
+For more information, refer to the tutorials in each of the separate Libraries documentation in the Real-Time Notifications section.

-In adition you can find all details about the Notification types and the payload data of all events that are sent through websockets.

 ## Notification Types

-The following notification types can be sent and recieved in the InPlayer platform.
+Bellow are listed and exemplified the types of notifications that can be sent and received in the InPlayer Platform.

 ### Payments

-The Payments notifications are fired on single payment events.
-They can serve to notify the client application of successful or not successful one time payment.
+The Payments' notifications are fired after every payment event, notifying the client's application of each successful or unsuccessful one-time payment.

 |Event Type| Event Description|
 | ------------- |-------------|